 The shafts will be sunk in the following stages:

-The upper sections of Woodsmith Mine's three shafts will all be built using diaphragm wall techniques to create the headgear chambers and foreshafts, to a depth of 120m.
+The upper sections of Woodsmith Mine's service and production shafts will all be built using diaphragm wall techniques to create the headgear chambers and foreshafts, to a depth of 120m.

 Diaphragm walls are reinforced concrete retaining walls in the ground which act as a foundation and/or water barrier for deep underground structures, such as dams or subway stations.